-BE IT FURTHER RESOLVED, the Dane County Board of Supervisors authorizes the appropriation of \$50,000 from Dane County's allocation from the American Rescue Plan Act (ARPA) to the Department of Human Services - Housing Access and Affordability Division (DHS-HAA) to establish a Housing Security Defense Program for the remainder of 2021, and supports inclusion of \$150,000 in each of the 2022, 2023, and 2024 budgets.
+BE IT FURTHER RESOLVED, the Dane County Board of Supervisors supports inclusion of \$150,000 in each of the 2022, 2023, and 2024 budgets.

-BE IT FURTHER RESOLVED, the Dane County Board of Supervisors hereby authorizes the Department of Human Services - Housing Access and Affordability Division to develop and administer a service contracts for an amount up to \$50,000 for the remainder of 2021 with Legal Action of Wisconsin - Dane County Eviction and Foreclosure Defense Project, with the intention of renewing the contract for 2022, 2023, and 2024 using ARPA funds, which will be appropriated at a later date.
+BE IT FURTHER RESOLVED, the Dane County Board of Supervisors hereby authorizes the Department of Human Services - Housing Access and Affordability Division to develop and administer a service contract for an amount up to \$50,000 for the remainder of 2021.